Little Dorrit (1987 film)

 Little Dorrit lasts nearly six hours and was released in two parts, of approximately three hours each.
 The first part was subtitled Nobody's Fault, an allusion to one of Dickens' proposed titles for the original novel, and the story developed from the perspective and experiences of the Arthur Clennam character.
 The second film, titled Little Dorrit's Story, took many of the same events and presented them through the eyes of the heroine.
 Together they represented overlapping chronicles.

 Sands Films, the production company that made the film, is run by Christine Edzard, the screenwriter and director, and her husband Richard B. Goodwin.

+Little Dorrit was listed in the BFI's "ten great British films directed by women" in 2014.